laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/https.md

+---
+title: 'HTTPS'
+description: |
+  Configure HTTPS certification and add it to your deployed applications with a single click.
+---

 # HTTPS

 You can set up HTTPS certification for your applications by configuring cert-manager.
 It's an open-source certification issuer specifically made for Kubernetes.